credativ/plutono/docs/sources/enterprise/saml.md

 For the SAML integration to work correctly, you need to make the IdP aware of the SP.

-The integration provides two key endpoints as part of Grafana:
+The integration provides two key endpoints as part of Plutono:

 - The `/saml/metadata` endpoint, which contains the SP metadata.
 You can either download and upload it manually, or youmake the IdP request it directly from the endpoint.
 Some providers name it Identifier or Entity ID.
 - The `/saml/acs` endpoint, which is intended to receive the ACS (Assertion Customer Service) callback.
 Some providers name it SSO URL or Reply URL.

 ### IdP-initiated Single Sign-On (SSO)

-> Only available in Grafana v7.3+
+> Only available in Plutono v7.3+

-By default, Grafana allows only service provider (SP) initiated logins (when the user logs in with SAML via Grafana’s login page).
-If you want users to log in into Grafana directly from your identity provider (IdP), set the `allow_idp_initiated` configuration option to `true` and configure `relay_state` with the same value specified in the IdP configuration.
+By default, Plutono allows only service provider (SP) initiated logins (when the user logs in with SAML via Plutono’s login page).
+If you want users to log in into Plutono directly from your identity provider (IdP), set the `allow_idp_initiated` configuration option to `true` and configure `relay_state` with the same value specified in the IdP configuration.

 IdP-initiated SSO has some security risks, so make sure you understand the risks before enabling this feature.
-When using IdP-initiated SSO, Grafana receives unsolicited SAML requests and can't verify that login flow was started by the user.
+When using IdP-initiated SSO, Plutono receives unsolicited SAML requests and can't verify that login flow was started by the user.
 This makes it hard to detect whether SAML message has been stolen or replaced.
 Because of this, IdP-initiated SSO is vulnerable to login cross-site request forgery (CSRF) and man in the middle (MITM) attacks.
 We do not recommend using IdP-initiated SSO and keeping it disabled whenever possible.

 ### Single logout

-> Only available in Grafana v7.3+
+> Only available in Plutono v7.3+

 SAML's single logout feature allows users to log out from all applications associated with the current IdP session established via SAML SSO.
-If the `single_logout` option is set to `true` and a user logs out, Grafana requests IdP to end the user session which in turn triggers logout from all other applications the user is logged into using the same IdP session (applications should support single logout).
-Conversely, if another application connected to the same IdP logs out using single logout, Grafana receives a logout request from IdP and ends the user session.
+If the `single_logout` option is set to `true` and a user logs out, Plutono requests IdP to end the user session which in turn triggers logout from all other applications the user is logged into using the same IdP session (applications should support single logout).
+Conversely, if another application connected to the same IdP logs out using single logout, Plutono receives a logout request from IdP and ends the user session.

 ### Assertion mapping

-During the SAML SSO authentication flow, Grafana receives the ACS callback.
+During the SAML SSO authentication flow, Plutono receives the ACS callback.
 The callback contains all the relevant information of the user under authentication embedded in the SAML response.
-Grafana parses the response to create (or update) the user within its internal database.
+Plutono parses the response to create (or update) the user within its internal database.

-For Grafana to map the user information, it looks at the individual attributes within the assertion.
+For Plutono to map the user information, it looks at the individual attributes within the assertion.
 You can think of these attributes as Key/Value pairs (although, they contain more information than that).

-Grafana provides configuration options that let you modify which keys to look at for these values.
-The data we need to create the user in Grafana is Name, Login handle, and email.
+Plutono provides configuration options that let you modify which keys to look at for these values.
+The data we need to create the user in Plutono is Name, Login handle, and email.

 ### Configure team sync

-> Team sync support for SAML only available in Grafana v7.0+
+> Team sync support for SAML only available in Plutono v7.0+

 To use SAML Team sync, set [`assertion_attribute_groups`]({{< relref "./enterprise-configuration.md#assertion-attribute-groups" >}}) to the attribute name where you store user groups.
-Then Grafana will use attribute values extracted from SAML assertion to add user into the groups with the same name configured on the External group sync tab.
+Then Plutono will use attribute values extracted from SAML assertion to add user into the groups with the same name configured on the External group sync tab.

 [Learn more about Team Sync]({{< relref "../enterprise/team-sync.md" >}})

 ### Configure role sync

-> Only available in Grafana v7.0+
+> Only available in Plutono v7.0+

-Role sync allows you to map user roles from an identity provider to Grafana.
-To enable role sync, configure role attribute and possible values for the [Editor]({{< relref "../permissions/organization_roles.md#editor-role" >}}), [Admin]({{< relref "../permissions/organization_roles.md#admin-role" >}}) and [Grafana Admin]({{< relref "../permissions/_index.md#grafana-admin" >}}) roles.
+Role sync allows you to map user roles from an identity provider to Plutono.
+To enable role sync, configure role attribute and possible values for the [Editor]({{< relref "../permissions/organization_roles.md#editor-role" >}}), [Admin]({{< relref "../permissions/organization_roles.md#admin-role" >}}) and [Plutono Admin]({{< relref "../permissions/_index.md#plutono-admin" >}}) roles.

 1. In the configuration file, set [`assertion_attribute_role`]({{< relref "./enterprise-configuration.md#assertion-attribute-role" >}}) option to the attribute name where the role information will be extracted from.
 1. Set the [`role_values_editor`]({{< relref "./enterprise-configuration.md#role-values-editor" >}}) option to the values mapped to the `Editor` role.
 1. Set the [`role_values_admin`]({{< relref "./enterprise-configuration.md#role-values-admin" >}}) option to the values mapped to the organization `Admin` role.
-1. Set the [`role_values_grafana_admin`]({{< relref "./enterprise-configuration.md#role-values-grafana-admin" >}}) option to the values mapped to the `Grafana Admin` role.
+1. Set the [`role_values_plutono_admin`]({{< relref "./enterprise-configuration.md#role-values-plutono-admin" >}}) option to the values mapped to the `Plutono Admin` role.

 If a user role doesn't match any of configured values, then the `Viewer` role will be assigned.

-Refer to [Organization roles]({{< relref "../permissions/organization_roles.md" >}}) for more information about roles and permissions in Grafana.
+Refer to [Organization roles]({{< relref "../permissions/organization_roles.md" >}}) for more information about roles and permissions in Plutono.

 Example configuration: